 |During Project Implementation

-To support implementation and replication, a TA advisory committee will be established, chaired by MOST and including representation from MOI, NSSA, other relevant agencies, and industry representatives.
+To support implementation and replication, a TA advisory committee is in the process of being established, chaired by MOST and including representation from MOI, NSSA, other relevant agencies, and industry representatives.
 The TA design also foresees close dialogue with employers and communities in areas surrounding the 5 training centers, ranging from engagement of employers (including through technical sector committees) in identifying core skill needs to social mobilization to encourage young women and men (particularly from disadvantaged backgrounds) to enroll in fee-free CBMSCs.
+Consultations and outreach are in progress, with the most significant engagement to date in Mandalay.
 Close dialogue will also ensure complementarity with TVET-related support expected to be provided by other development partners.